 The practice is an approved training practice for GP Registrars, Foundation Doctors and Medical Students.
 All Trainees and students have a comprehensive education programme and are supervised in their clinical work.

-Dr Lisa Yellop, Dr Jordache Myerscough, Dr Edward Platford are approved GP Trainers and lead education in the practice.
+Dr Lisa Yellop, Dr Jordache Myerscough, Dr Edward Platford and Dr Rebecca Farrelly are approved GP Trainers and lead education in the practice.
 Additional members of both the medical and non-medical team participate in training and teaching throughout the year.

 Student Nursing training is provided by our Nurse Mentor.
 Placements here are from 6-12 weeks throughout the year.